DistrictDataLabs/PyCon2016/slides/tutorial/README.md

-# Slides for Visual Diagnostics for More Informed Machine Learning
+# Slides for Natural Language Processing with NLTK and Gensim

 To view these slides, simply open `index.html` in your browser of choice!